CinRC/IRDC-CCSK/README.md

 When making changes, increment the version number according to changes made.
 ## Alternatives

-This project, in particular, is a working implementation of the _forward-only_ Calculus of Communicating Systems (CSS).
+This project, in particular, is a working implementation of the Calculus of Communicating Systems with Keys (CCSk).
 Some of the other implementations of [process algebras](https://en.wikipedia.org/wiki/Process_calculus) that are publicly available are: